The skeletal muscle-specific proteome

-There are 122 group enriched genes expressed in the skeletal muscle.
-Group enriched genes are defined as genes showing a 5-fold higher average level of mRNA expression in a group of 2-7 tissues, including skeletal muscle, compared to all other tissues.
+There are 269 group enriched genes expressed in skeletal muscle.
+Group enriched genes are defined as genes showing a 4-fold higher average level of mRNA expression in a group of 2-5 tissues, including skeletal muscle, compared to all other tissues.

-In order to illustrate the relation of skeletal muscle to other tissue types, a network plot was generated, displaying the number of genes shared between different tissue types.
+To illustrate the relation of skeletal muscle tissue to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types.

 Figure 2.
 An interactive network plot of the skeletal muscle enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of skeletal muscle enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 5 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

-Skeletal muscle shares the largest number of genes with heart, which is expected since both heart and skeletal muscles are striated muscles with many similarities.
+Except for the skeletal muscle-rich tongue tissue, skeletal muscle shares most group enriched gene expression with the heart, which is expected since both heart and skeletal muscles are striated muscles with many similarities.
 Two examples of proteins with shared expression in heart and skeletal muscle are MYH7 and LDB3.
-MYH7 is related to contraction and shows differential expression between slow (type I) and fast (type II) muscle fibres.
+MYH7 is related to contraction and shows differential expression between slow (type I) and fast (type II) muscle fibers.
 LDB3 is involved in sarcomere organization and distinctly expressed in Z-discs of heart.

 Skeletal muscle function